 Another option is to use a portfolio-building tool that takes into account an investor’s individual financial goals, preferred timeline, and risk tolerance.

 SoFi Invest® is a secure app that allows users to take care of their investment needs in one easy to access place—including professional research, business news and actionable market insights.
 The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.